 The dark stranger was tall and lean, wearing a simple cloak, carrying nothing.
 The others could not believe a man capable of surviving the elements dressed as such.
 Each of us was heavily garbed in furs and thick clothing; we also carried with us innumerable supplies and provisions.
-Yet this stranger looked as if he was perfectly at home in
+Yet this stranger looked as if he was perfectly at home in the frozen darkness.

 My men ushered the stranger into my tent nervously, crossing themselves against evil.
 In the light of my tent the stranger seemed from another world, his smooth skin pale and white.
 His hair was flaxen and cut in a style of long ago.
 His gaze penetrated deeply and, I must admit, unsettled me slightly.
 The other men were terrified of the stranger, muttering under their breath.

 ‘I apologise for intrusion into your camp, good gentleman.
 I seek only shelter from the elements,’ spoke the stranger.
 His voice was lightly accented and carried with it a formality that appealed to my cultured sensibilities.
 ‘My name is Erikssen.’

 I introduced myself and bade him sit.
 He moved with an easy grace I envied.
 I found it impossible to determine his age.
 Erikssen told me how he was separated from an expedition like our own and wandered in the darkness for days before finding us.
 I thought to myself it strange I had never heard of a rival Scandinavian expedition.